 - Conservative headshot

 Don’t be afraid to get creative and try out different ideas.
 If you don’t like how the image looks, you don’t have to use it!
 Try a mixture of candid and posed shots in several locations around the office, such as in the conference room, the lobby, and your personal office.
 You can also have the photographer take a few images of your office without any people present.

 3. Invest in a Talented Photographer

 The first step to getting great photos is to hire a talented and experienced photographer.
 Ask around or use Yelp.com to find some great business photographers.
-Then, get quotes and request samples of their work.
+Then get quotes and request samples of their work.
 Choose the highest quality photographer you can find, since the bigger investment will be your time and energy.
 (See our recommendations for high-quality photographers near you at the end of this article.)

 4. Go Outside

 Once you have photos of your team and your office, make a point to get outdoor photos.
 Everyone looks better outdoors and greenery adds interest to photography.
 Try your office courtyard or outside at a public park or garden.

 Many of our offices aren’t the most photogenic areas, so don’t fret if you don’t have a gorgeous building to take your photos near.
 Take a field trip to a hotel or museum to get interesting and striking images that make you look great.
 Hotel lobbies often have beautiful but understated artwork and decor that can provide the perfect backdrop for your shoot.

 Once the photographer sends you the final images, choose 12 to 20 photos that you love to feature in your marketing.
 Add them to your website pages and social media and start integrating them into your other marketing materials for cohesive branding.
 There’s no need to update the photos for at least 10 years, with the exception of your headshot, which should be updated every five years.